"I believe that banking

 the dollar preserves official gold and foreign reserves, it does not

-prevent the country from selling off the farm and increasing foreign
+prevent the country from increasing foreign

 Floating exchange rate - eliminates national savings